sfmalloy/matrix/README.md

 # Matrix
-Matrix class with operations for C++
+Matrix class with operations for C++.

 ### Requirements
 - g++